Review of SA’s Mining Act

 On behalf of South Australian growers, GPSA will continue to advocate for the need to balance agriculture with competing land uses such as mining, to protect the sustainability of agricultural production for future generations.

 A major review of SA’s mining legislation was commissioned by the previous State Government in 2016 which resulted in the Statutes Amendment (Leading Practice in Mining) Bill 2017.
 This Bill proposed amendments to the Mining Act 1971, amongst others, but lapsed due to the timing of the 2018 South Australian election.

 In its 2018 election policy statement, GPSA identified the need to balance agriculture with competing land uses.
 This statement was released to all major parties for response.
 In the document, GPSA also lobbied for an independent review of the Mining Act.

 In Opposition, the State Liberals committed to thorough and meaningful consultation with primary industry as part of the legislative process, and support for the Small Business Commissioner to administer a Code of Conduct and dispute resolution service.

-Further information and a guide to the current Bill is available here.
+Further information and a guide to the proposed Bill is available here.